TV Phone & Broadband Deals

 For most people, transitioning to a digital phone line will be seamless.
 If you already have a broadband connection, you’ll need to contact your broadband provider to migrate to ‘Digital Voice.’
 Once completed, you can plug your phone directly into your broadband router, and in some cases, your provider may supply an adapter to facilitate this connection.
 If you have multiple handsets linked to different phone sockets, you may require additional adapters to ensure all your phones remain operational.
 You can compare phone and broadband prices by entering your postcode into our availability checker above.

 Your new or existing ISP (Internet Service Provider) will guide you through the switching process.
 You can often complete the upgrade without the need for an engineer visit.
-After signing up for a digital voice service, you’ll be able to enjoy the benefits of VoIP technology, similar to how WhatsApp, Skype, and FaceTime Audio function.
+After signing up for a digital voice service, you’ll be able to enjoy the benefits of VoIP technology, similar to how WhatsApp, and FaceTime Audio function.

-As of March 2024, 11 internet service providers have voluntarily enrolled in Ofcom's compensation scheme, demonstrating their commitment to ensuring customer satisfaction.
+As of June 2025, 11 internet service providers have voluntarily enrolled in Ofcom's compensation scheme, demonstrating their commitment to ensuring customer satisfaction.
 The participating providers outlined below are obligated to provide compensation in specific situations, such as when an engineer misses an appointment or when there are delays in activating your broadband service or rectifying a loss of broadband service.

 Issue You're entitled to compensation if...
 Compensation due

-Delayed repair following loss of service Your phone or broadband service ceases to function and is not adequately restored within two working days. £9.76 for each day that the service remains unresolved
+Delayed repair following loss of service Your phone or broadband service ceases to function and is not adequately restored within two working days. £9.98 for each day that the service remains unresolved

-Missed appointments An engineer fails to attend a scheduled appointment or cancels with less than 24 hours' notice. £30.49 per missed appointment
+Missed appointments An engineer fails to attend a scheduled appointment or cancels with less than 24 hours' notice. £31.19 per missed appointment

-Delayed start of a new service Your service is not activated on the agreed-upon go-live date. £6.10 for each day of delay, including the missed start date.
+Delayed start of a new service Your service is not activated on the agreed-upon go-live date. £6.24 for each day of delay, including the missed start date.

 The following ISPs are part of the scheme: